Facebook and Instagram Posts for the Holiday Season

 People love hearing what others have planned so share a photo of your goals list or talk to the camera about what you want to achieve in the new year.
 Related: Share your “word” for 2019 – one word the summarises your intention for the coming 12 months.

 Record a time-lapse video on your iPhone or shoot a flatlay photo of your suitcase contents and give your fans and followers a good ol’ case of festive FOMO by subtly bragging about your upcoming getaway.
 This content lends itself nicely to announcing your holiday opening hours.

 7. Sneak peek of new products coming in 2019

 If you have new products in the making then let your followers in on the coming developments.
 Share sketches, fabric swatches, or components from your new range.
 If haven’t gotten that far, a mood board is a great way to hint at what’s ahead.
 Pro tip: Use this as an opportunity to invite people to join your mailing list so they can be the first to see whatever magic you’re creating.

 This is a great option for service-based businesses.
 Use Canva to whip up an A4 download that will help your fans in some way.
 It could be a monthly planner template, an SEO checklist or a list of green smoothie recipes to detox following the Christmas binge.

 Create a fun and interactive template and ask your followers to fill in the fields with text, emojis or GIFs and to tag you.
 This provides a great opportunity to engage with other accounts on a personal level and you can re-share other people’s posts when they tag you.
 Right click to DOWNLOAD MY TEMPLATE BELOW – and remember to tag me!

 Found this useful?
-Subscribe for social media tips, content ideas and actionable advice delivered to your inbox 💌 You’ll also receive a 5-day Instagram Engagement Plan.
+Subscribe to the Shall We Social Squad for social media tips, content ideas and actionable advice delivered to your inbox 💌 You’ll also receive my 5-day Instagram Engagement Plan.